She Keeps Bees

-She Keeps Bees is a rock and roll band from Brooklyn, New York, formed in 2006 and consisting of Jessica Larrabee on vocals and guitar and Andy LaPlant on drums.
+She Keeps Bees is a rock band from Brooklyn, New York, formed in 2006 and consisting of Jessica Larrabee on vocals and guitar and Andy LaPlant on drums.
 They have been compared to Patti Smith, the White Stripes, The Kills, PJ Harvey, and Cat Power.

 History

 Larrabee was recording an album as a solo artist under the name She Keeps Bees ("bees" coming from her surname) and met LaPlant when she was his bartender.
 He helped record her music and began attending her shows, until she suggested he play with her.
 They formed their band in 2006.
 They record their music in their home in Brooklyn.
 Larrabee has also been a guest vocalist on Groove Armada's Grammy-nominated album Black Light.
 They have supported The Joy Formidable, and played at SXSW in 2010.
 They signed to Domino Publishing in July 2010.
 Their third album Dig On, recorded during November 2010 in a log home in the Catskill Mountains, was released in July 2011.